 Where did I see that on townhall.com?

-I just read the headline.
+I just read the headlines.

 You know, the New York Post will do this tonight.

-Byron York had a funny piece.
+Byron York had a funny piece for some Democrats.

-For some Democrats, breaking up with the dossier is hard to do.
+Breaking up with the dossier is hard to do.

 There's a lot of truth in that, too.

-My buddy Rowan Scarborough over the Washington Times that Steele made a dozen conspiracy charges against Trump.
+My buddy Rowan Scarborough over at the Washington Times that Steele made a dozen conspiracy charges against Trump.

 Robert Mueller's report debunks the Russian dossier.